Splashback materials and designs are often one of the last things clients think of when renovating their kitchens.

 - Mosaic – Taking inspiration from this style, clients can choose from different designs.
 With so many materials and textures to choose from tiles, glass, stone, metal, wood and many more.
 The resulting design can be amazing.

-- Timber – Using timber panels with the different textures and grains can complement your light, medium or dark cabinetry.
+- Timber – Using timber panels with different textures and grains can complement your light, medium or dark cabinetry.

 - Marble or Stone – Whether you want to continue your benchtop’s material to the walls, or create a contrast with the different textures, veins and grains available, marble or stone can make great splashbacks.